AshtonSnapp/rouge/docs/book/3_variables.md

 >
 > There are some situations where the runtime or compiler won't be able to figure it out without help.
 You'll know when you encounter them because you'll get an error.

 Now, what can we do with our new variable?
 Just about anything - with one major exception.
 You see, variables are by default _immutable_ in Rouge.
 This means that, once they contain a value, that value cannot be changed.
-If you want to be able to change it (which you might want to do with a name variable since people change their names sometime), you need to make it _mutable_ by adding the `mut` keyword before the type or `var` keyword.
+If you want to be able to change it (which you might want to do with a name variable since people change their names sometimes), you need to make it _mutable_ by adding the `mut` keyword before the type or `var` keyword.

 Let's make a new variable called `age` that will contain how old you are.
 This definitely needs to be mutable, since people grow older every year.